dhairya-shah22/dhairya-shah22.github.io/_pages/about.md

 ## Academic Excellence

 <div style="text-align: justify;">
-My educational odyssey began in Gandhinagar, Gujarat in India, studying a 4-year Bachelor of Science in Mathematics along with conducting research, with a Diploma in Liberal Arts.
+My educational odyssey began in Gandhinagar, Gujarat in India, studying a 4-year Bachelor of Science in Mathematics along with conducting research, with a Diploma in Liberal Studies.
 During my tenure, not only did I perform well academically but also emerged as a leader in various social and academic arenas, bringing accolades to my university, PDEU from time to time.
 </div>

 ## Teaching and Research